sharathkrml/Learning-React/docs/Higher Order Component.md

 - its a pattern where a function takes a component as an argument and returns a new component<br>
   <code>const EnhancedComponent = higherOrderComponent(originalComponent)</code><br>
   eq:-<code>const Ironman = withSuit(TonyStark)</code>
+- pass props to high level components by spread operator
+- the function may take some other argument also,other than component